ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 _Ian really looks out for everyone on his team and does his utmost to ensure they are comfortable with their workload and aware of what is required from them on the project.
 He is excellent during stand-ups and in our planning sessions._

 _A particular example I would like to single out was this past weekend.
 Ian contacted me to explain that a particular piece of work with the Cosmos DB had become more complex than we originally forecast, this work was on the critical path for the 1.0.0 cut-off and Ian thought the team may struggle to meet the deadline.
 My plan on the Monday before the cut-off was to see what we could arrange in regards to code freezes to make sure this work made it in.
-This wasn&#8217;t required however as Ian had gone above and beyone by working over the weekend, pulling together the team&#8217;s work and finalising it to ensure it was ready to go._
+This wasn’t required however as Ian had gone above and beyone by working over the weekend, pulling together the team’s work and finalising it to ensure it was ready to go._

 _Ian is a consummate professional, a real asset to the project in my opinion and it has been a pleasure to work with him.&#8221;_

-&#8212; Kevin O&#8217;Hara – Business Analyst, Kainos
+&#8212; Kevin O’Hara – Business Analyst, Kainos

 <hr class="wp-block-separator has-alpha-channel-opacity" />